Five Affordable Classic Motorcycles Under $5,000

 - A diagnostic plug on the wiring loom which can spread corrosion to the rest of the wiring loom (catastrophic failure)

-- Failing rectifier (also common to carburetted models)
+- Failing rectifier (also common to carburetted models, and also every motorcycle this age)

-The only thing to watch out for is the linked braking on the carbureted models which was a little 'unrefined' according to many reports (I haven't ridden one).
+The only thing to watch out for when buying a Honda CBR1100XX is the linked braking on the carbureted models which was a little 'unrefined' according to many reports.

 How to buy a used CBR1100XX